-- 1. Check the engine oil.
-For instructions, refer to $\it Checking the engine oil$ in this chapter. - 2.
-If the engine oil level is not within the normal range, add only certified engine oil of the recommended viscosity.
-Remove the engine oil filler cap and use a funnel to pour the engine oil into the opening. - 3.
-Recheck the engine oil level.
-Make sure the oil level is not above the MAX mark or the letter F in FULL on the dipstick.
+1. Check the engine oil.
+For instructions, refer to Checking the engine oil in this chapter.

+2. If the engine oil level is not within the normal range, add only certified engine oil of the recommended viscosity.
+Remove the engine oil filler cap and use a funnel to pour the engine oil into the opening.

+3. Recheck the engine oil level.
+Make sure the oil level is not above the MAX mark or the letter F in FULL on the engine oil level indicator (dipstick).